-Clutch (See page 8-20 for details)
+Clutch (See page 8-22 for details)

 Check the free play in the clutch lever, and make sure the lever operates properly.
-If the free play is incorrect, adjust it
+If the free play is incorrect, adjust it.

-Throttle grip (See page 8-13 for details) Turn the throttle grip to see if it operates
+Throttle grip (See page 8-14 for details)

 Turn the throttle grip to see if it operates properly, and check the free play.
 Make sure the grip returns by spring force when released.
 Ask a Yamaha dealer to make any necessary adjustments.